fuujiro/LIMS/README.md

 ### 4. Support

 Compile Enviorment:
-  1. windows 10 && Gcc 4.8 (ensure OK!But have some warnings.)
+  1. windows 10 && Gcc 4.8 (ensure OK!
+But have some warnings.)
   2. Apple macOS 14.1 && clang (sorry, have a bit error, you should solve by yourself.)

 ### 5. Joke